janesmae/krolik/README.md

-# krolik
-Krolik Theme for Jekyll
+# Krolik Theme for Jekyll